xinbi99/xinbi99.github.io/README.md

 <summary>Past CMPSC Projects</summary>
 <br>
 <a href="https://github.com/xinbi99/EE-microcotroller-project">
-Cipher lock implemented on microcontroller and LCD module with C</a>
+-Cipher lock implemented on microcontroller and LCD module with C</a>
 </details>